trist4nl3/rust_pomodoro_webapp/readme.md

 This is a simple Pomodoro Timer implemented in Rust, designed to help you manage your work sessions effectively using the Pomodoro Technique.

-## What is the Pomodoro Technique?

-The Pomodoro Technique is a time management method developed by Francesco Cirillo in the late 1980s.
-It involves breaking work into intervals, traditionally 25 minutes in length, separated by short breaks.
-These intervals are known as "pomodoros," named after the Italian word for tomato, after the tomato-shaped kitchen timer that Cirillo used as a university student.

 ## How to Use

 1. **Download/Build the Project**: Clone the repository and build the project using Rust's package manager Cargo.